Booking a Cruise Online

 Cruise ships have a limited number of wheelchair accessible staterooms on each sailing.
-Since there is no way to specifically select a particular, wheelchair stateroom online, we highly recommend that you call and speak with a Cruise Specialist.
+We highly recommend that you call and speak with a Cruise Specialist.
 In addition to helping you find the best stateroom, your Cruise Specialist will help you with regards to other special needs you may have while traveling.

 What is a "Guaranteed" cabin?